MediaComem/comem-archidep/ex/heroku-deployment.md

 `$DATABASE_URL` and `$PORT` environment variables, so that it works out of the box with the [Heroku Postgres add-on][heroku-postgres] and Heroku itself.

-**If you have a clone of the [original repository](https://github.com/MediaComem/minesweeper)** on your machine, you can simply update it with `git pull` and use that.

-**If you have forked the repository**, follow these instructions to update your
+Follow these instructions to update your fork of the Minesweeper repository:
-fork:

 * **On your local machine,** go into the directory where you cloned your fork: